 Overview

 The Castro is often referred to as the "Gay Mecca" of San Francisco.
 The Castro was one of the first established gay neighborhoods in the United States and continues to be a prominent location for LGBTQIA+ around the world.
-According to those who live in The Castro, there is always something to do, whether it's catching a movie at the famous Castro Theatre or catching the game and having some brews at Hi-Tops, San Francisco's first gay sports bar.
+There is always something to do, whether it's catching a movie at the famous Castro Theatre or catching the game and having some brews at Hi-Tops, San Francisco's first gay sports bar.

 Notable attractions